Skip to content

 • deps is typed as Record<string, DepValue> where DepValue = InjectionToken<T> | Constructor<T>.
 Passing a string literal, an array, or a plain object errors at compile time instead of failing inside container.resolve at boot.

-Both narrow gracefully — projects without any ContextMeta augmentation see dependsOn accept plain string[] so first-day code keeps compiling; the narrowing kicks in as soon as the first declare module block lands.
+Both narrow gracefully — projects without any augmentation see dependsOn accept plain string[] so first-day code keeps compiling; the narrowing kicks in as soon as the first declare module block lands.

 Error handling